Kaduva: Development

 In October 2020, upholding the order of District Court, the High Court of Kerala gave clearance to Kaduva to proceed with production while restricting SG250 from making a film unless they create a new character and make major changes in the screenplay.
 A plea challenging the stay order of District Court was filed by the makers of SG250 (officially titled Ottakkomban), but it was dismissed by the Supreme Court of India in April 2022.

 A petitioner, Kuruvinakunnel expressed doubt as whether Kaduva and SG250 are based on his life.
-Clarifying that, Kailas said it was Abraham who came to him with the screenplay which he originally wrote for another director, and Kaduva is not based on Kuruvinakunnel's life and Abraham's Kuruvachan is an imaginary character who also happens to be a planter.
+Clarifying that, Shaji Kailas said it was Abraham who came to him with the screenplay which he originally wrote for another director, and Kaduva is not based on Kuruvinakunnel's life and Abraham's Kuruvachan is an imaginary character who also happens to be a planter.
 The District Court s quashed the petition and questioned the intentions of the petitioner in filing a case just before the release of the movie.

 Casting

 Prithviraj said that they shortlisted several names for the character of Joseph Chandy, and at one time considered Biju Menon for the role, but since both Prithviraj and Menon has done similar roles in Ayyappanum Koshiyum they ruled out Menon and ultimately zeroed in Vivek Oberoi as per majority opinion.
 There were rumours that Mohanlal was part of the cast, appearing in a cameo role.
-Addressing it, Kailas clarified that they indeed had planned to cast Mohanlal in a cameo role, but it did not work out.
+Addressing it, Shaji Kailas clarified that they indeed had planned to cast Mohanlal in a cameo role, but it did not work out.

 Filming

 Principal photography began on 17 April 2021.
 However, by the end of that month, filming was suspended after a surge in COVID-19 cases in Kerala.
-After completing Alone, Kailas began the second schedule of Kaduva on 24 October, which was expected to last for 70 days.
+After completing Alone, Shaji Kailas began the second schedule of Kaduva on 24 October, which was expected to last for 70 days.
 Prithviraj joined in the second schedule.
 Oberoi joined the set in November.
 Abinandhan Ramanujam was the cinematographer.
 Filming was completed in March 2022.

 The film was mainly shot at locations in Pala and Erattupetta in Kottayam district and Vandiperiyar in Idukki district.
 Since the film is set in 1990s, they wanted to recreate old District Court, Kottayam, it was created as set in a 4-5 acre land at Ernakulam.
 While filming in Mundakkayam, there was a 50-person limit pertaining to COVID-19 restrictions set by the government.
 At Mundakkayam, the crew suffered flood and landslide, the set constructed was damaged.
 Filming went past three waves of COVID-19 in India.
-Prithviraj and Kailas was tested COVID-19 positive.
+Prithviraj and Shaji Kailas was tested COVID-19 positive.
 Five fight sequences and three songs were filmed for the film.
 Kalabhavan Shajohn was tested COVID-19 positive while filming in Kochi.
 The film took two years to complete, overcoming COVID-19 pandemic, flood, and landslide.